 I suspect the apparent biological forms here are analogs for experiences that are more of the soul than of the physical self.
 It occurs to me that the “dark tunnel” in some of these paintings could be the opposite, or complement, of the famous tunnel of light reported by those who have died, and that this may approximate the experience of those about to enter physical form.

-Recently [March 2013], in reading neurosurgeon Dr. Eben Alexander’s profoundly important and revelatory new book Proof of Heaven, I have tentatively identified these paintings with what he describes as a ruddy red-and-brown “earthworm’s-eye view” of a realm just beyond ordinary human experience.
-I already felt that I was dealing with a different level of experience, but had assumed that my use of red might be arbitrary.
-This is pure conjecture, but my reds may be luminous, as opposed to Dr. Alexander’s “muddy” environment (although I do use a great deal of sepia brown!) because the view comes from a different perspective.
+Recently [March 2013], in reading neurosurgeon Dr. Eben Alexander’s revelatory book Proof of Heaven, I have tentatively identified these paintings with what he describes as a ruddy red-and-brown “earthworm’s-eye view” of a realm just beyond ordinary human experience.
+I already felt I was dealing with a different level of experience, but had assumed that my use of red might be arbitrary.
+This is pure conjecture, but my reds may be luminous, as opposed to Dr. Alexander’s “muddy” environment, because the view comes from a different perspective.

 No matter what their origin or meaning, I do these paintings with complete joy and confidence, even when I have no idea what they are.
 For me they’re a mystery and a certainty.